Money, Value & the Sacred

 Money is a belief, and nothing else

 The companion manuscript on the egregore named the mechanism, and money is its clearest instance.
-Money is what the philosopher John Searle called an institutional fact: a thing that is real, and powerful, and exists only because we collectively agree that it does.
+Money is an institutional fact: a thing that is real, and powerful, and exists only because we collectively agree that it does.
 A piece of paper is money because everyone treats it as money, and for no other reason; modern currency is backed by no gold, no metal, no substance whatever, only by collective trust, the shared belief that the paper you accept today others will accept tomorrow.
 The value is the belief.
 There is genuinely nothing in the coin.
 And this is not a flaw or a fraud; it is what money is, and has always been beneath its metal disguises, a shared agreement so total and so deep that it passes, like all great egregores, for a feature of reality itself rather than the collective faith it actually is.
 The honest qualification belongs here and the later chapters will hold it: a currency’s value also tracks the real goods and labor an economy can supply, so money is not pure fantasy.
 But the moneyness of money, the thing that makes the paper spend, is belief, and belief alone, and a belief that wavered would take the value with it in an afternoon.

 The supreme egregore